O Shaughnessy Asset Management LLC Purchases 37,191 Shares of ViacomCBS Inc. (NASDAQ:VIAC)

 Other large investors have also recently added to or reduced their stakes in the company.
 SRS Capital Advisors Inc. bought a new stake in ViacomCBS in the 2nd quarter worth approximately $25,000.
 Bbva USA bought a new stake in ViacomCBS in the 2nd quarter worth approximately $27,000.
 Laurel Wealth Advisors LLC bought a new stake in ViacomCBS in the 2nd quarter worth approximately $27,000.
 South State CORP. lifted its position in ViacomCBS by 237.4% in the first quarter.
 South State CORP. now owns 614 shares of the company’s stock valued at $28,000 after purchasing an additional 432 shares during the last quarter.
 Finally, Atlas Capital Advisors LLC lifted its position in ViacomCBS by 78.5% in the first quarter.
 Atlas Capital Advisors LLC now owns 682 shares of the company’s stock valued at $31,000 after purchasing an additional 300 shares during the last quarter.
 Institutional investors own 76.00% of the company’s stock.

-Several analysts have weighed in on VIAC shares.
+Several analysts have weighed in on VIAC shares. lowered their price objective on ViacomCBS from $56.00 to $54.00 and set a “buy” rating for the company in a research report on Friday, May 21st.
+Wells Fargo & Company upgraded ViacomCBS from an “equal weight” rating to an “overweight” rating and boosted their price objective for the company from $45.00 to $50.00 in a research report on Wednesday, August 18th.
+Citigroup lowered their price objective on ViacomCBS from $56.00 to $54.00 and set a “buy” rating for the company in a research report on Friday, May 21st.
 Deutsche Bank Aktiengesellschaft upgraded ViacomCBS from a “sell” rating to a “hold” rating and boosted their price objective for the company from $32.00 to $45.00 in a research report on Friday, August 6th.
 They noted that the move was a valuation call.
-Citigroup lowered their price objective on ViacomCBS from $56.00 to $54.00 and set a “buy” rating for the company in a research report on Friday, May 21st.
-Bank of America reiterated a “buy” rating and issued a $53.00 price objective on shares of ViacomCBS in a research report on Thursday, July 8th. decreased their target price on ViacomCBS from $56.00 to $54.00 and set a “buy” rating for the company in a report on Friday, May 21st.
-Finally, Wells Fargo & Company upgraded ViacomCBS from an “equal weight” rating to an “overweight” rating and upped their target price for the company from $45.00 to $50.00 in a report on Wednesday, August 18th.
+Finally, Bank of America restated a “buy” rating and set a $53.00 target price on shares of ViacomCBS in a report on Thursday, July 8th.
 Three research analysts have rated the stock with a sell rating, ten have given a hold rating and ten have issued a buy rating to the company.
 According to MarketBeat, ViacomCBS presently has a consensus rating of “Hold” and an average price target of $49.96.

 ViacomCBS (NASDAQ:VIAC) last released its earnings results on Thursday, August 5th.
 The company reported $0.97 EPS for the quarter, topping analysts’ consensus estimates of $0.96 by $0.01.
 ViacomCBS had a return on equity of 15.64% and a net margin of 12.51%.
 As a group, analysts forecast that ViacomCBS Inc. will post 3.93 earnings per share for the current fiscal year.